Toronto | The Best Weekend or 48 Hour Travel Guide to Toronto, Canada

 Even though I’m a notorious coffee drinker, I do love tea time.
-I love finger sandwiches and sweet treats.
+Finger sandwiches and sweet treats, I can’t say no!
 Rather than have tea in the tea room, I had tea in a quiet nook of the spa area.

 Delectable tea sandwiches

 After tea, I went into a salt cave.
 Wait….what?
 Yes, a salt cave.
 It is a room filled from floor to ceiling with pink Himalayan salt blocks.
 It was amazing!

 “From Halotherapy (halos means salt in Greek) is salt therapy.
 Our treatment room is darkened with ambient lighting – allowing for relaxation while inhaling the salt & negative ions in the air – designed to resemble the natural salt caves you would find in Europe.
 Step inside, sit back & relax enjoying the serenity of meditative music or the gentle rhythmic sounds of your own breath.
 Take it all in; breath, relax and rejuvenate.

 The pink Himalayan salt

 Studies have shown that regular treatments may improve the following conditions: Respiratory ailments & lung function (including bronchitis, emphysema & asthma), skin conditions (including psoriasis, eczema & acne), allergies, sinusitis & ear infections, Cystic Fibrosis, improve blood circulation & lower blood pressure, strengthen immune system & protect against respiratory viruses (incl. the common cold and flu) as well as reduce stress.”

 I was a bit salty after but in a good way :)